-Create a new park in place of the existing car park.
+Create a new park in place of the existing Godfrey Street car park.

-- Relocating the existing car parking from Godfrey Street into the new Horsley Street multi-level car park. - b.
-Creating a new park that responds to the needs of the Bentleigh community.
+- a Relocating the existing car parking from Godfrey Street into the new Horsley Street multi-level car park. - Creating a new local park that responds to the needs of the Bentleigh community. - c Extending Godfrey Street public space improvements to the north.

-- > The project is dependent on the development of the new Horsley Street multi-level car park, to ensure no net loss of car parking from the activity centre. - > Consideration of the requirements of the Glen Eira Open Space Strategy (refresh) in the design and function of the new park.
+- The project is dependent on the development of the new Horsley Street multi-level car park, to ensure no net loss of car parking from the activity centre. - Consideration of Council's Open Space Strategy in the design and function of the new park, including minimising any overshadowing.